jppelteret/dealii-weak_forms/README.md

 # Building the library
 ----------------------
-This library requires `deal.II` version `10.0.0` (at the time of writing, this means the developer version), and at the moment requires that `deal.II` is built with the following dependencies:
+This library requires `deal.II` version `10.0.0` (at the time of writing, this means the developer version), and a `C++14` compliant compiler (the minimum requirement to build `deal.II`).
+At the moment it is required that `deal.II` is built with the following dependencies:
 -  ADOL-C
 -  Trilinos (with Sacado)
 -  SymEngine